cherrypick-agency/flutter_network_debugger/README.md

 - Record/stop and records management
 - HTML preview
 - Form Data (show files) For example Flutter devtools don't show at all
+- You can proxy only app requests or all OS requests (forward proxy)
+- Crossplatform

 ...